-- The completed scholarship/discount request form is submitted with evidence through the Student Portal. - All applicants (for categories e, g and f) should submit the following documents: - Student's Academic Profile with all marks. - Scholarship Application letter including a summary of the applicant's services to the College and the Community. - Recommendation Letter from the HoD for Academic Excellence Scholarship. - Recommendation Letter from the supervisor and HoD for the Final Year Project Scholarship. - The Committee assesses the eligibility of the documents and forwards the recommended list to the Dean for final approval. - The Finance Department is responsible for implementing the Deans' decision. - The students are notified of the outcome by the Finance Department.
+- The completed scholarship/discount request form is submitted with evidence through the Student Portal. - All applicants should submit the following documents: - Student's Academic Profile with all marks. - Scholarship Application letter including a summary of the applicant's services to the College and the Community. - Recommendation Letter from the HoD for Academic Excellence Scholarship. - Recommendation Letter from the supervisor and HoD for the Final Year Project Scholarship. - The Committee assesses the eligibility of the documents and forwards the recommended list to the Dean for final approval. - The Finance Department is responsible for implementing the Deans' decision. - The students are notified of the outcome by the Finance Department.